 I see things.
 It is what I am here for.
 In a pushbutton world where everything is digital and everyone a photographer, ambience is distinction.
 We all have different limits and you must sometimes see the edge to find yourself.

 Technology should be exploited, but you must know when to stop.
 It is not a repair kit.
 I used to love life in the darkroom, but the printer is no lesser match.
 Although I usually know exactly where I want to go, things can still change before your eyes.
 I always improvise in the process.
 An actor’s portrait or a grand studio setup, all I want is for you to see what I see.

 Egon Gade works out of Copenhagen for Danish and Scandinavian design companies.
-International design icons such as Bang & Olufsen, Fritz Hansen, Maersk Sealine, Carlsberg, Georg Jensen, Royal Copenhagen are among some of his clients.
+International design icons such as Bang & Olufsen, Fritz Hansen, Maersk Sealine, Carlsberg, Georg Jensen, Royal Copenhagen are amongst some of his clients.
 Simplicity best describes Egon's pictures.
-Growing up in a country with famous designers like Arne Jacobsen, Paul Kjærholm and Hans J. Wegner has significantly influenced his work as a photographer.
+Growing-up in a country with famous designers like Arne Jacobsen, Paul Kjærholm and Hans J. Wegner has significantly influenced his work as a photographer.

 This review was published by Circle Foundation for the Arts © CFA Press ∙ Images are courtesy of the artist